-The Intervention with Scone Bone, Mondays at 7 pm
+Scone Bone Radio, Mondays at 7 pm

 Origin Stories, Tuesdays 10 am - 12 noon

 Each week ORIGIN STORIES examines the DNA of modern rap records by focusing on the songs that are sampled and interpolated within them.
-From classic rap albums to modern hits, most of what’s new is also old and in this show we celebrate the sum and the parts of our favorite records.
+From classic rap albums to modern hits, most of what’s new is also old and in this show, we celebrate the sum and the parts of our favorite records.

 9 to 5, every other Tuesday, 12- 1 pm

 Christine Campbell will deliver current information about the employment market in Petaluma and will be conducting informational interviews with studio guests who really like what they do, whether it is working for a company, volunteering, taking care of loved ones, owning a business.
 Listen in if you are a high school or college student, a parent or someone in mid-career who is curious about other fields to see what all is out there.
-See the “9 to 5” Facebook page here.
+“9 to 5” Facebook page here.

 Nonviolence Radio, every other Tuesday from 1 - 2 pm